ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

    $ pixi install

-You should now close the cmd session, as the rest of the instructions will use the Windows command prompt.
+You should now close the cmd session, as the rest of the instructions will use the Windows Command Prompt.

 Build ROS 2
 -----------

-Start a new Windows command prompt, which will be used for the build.
+Start a new Windows Command Prompt, which will be used for the build.

 Source the MSVC compiler
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This is required in the command prompt you'll use to compile ROS 2, but it is *not* required when running:
+This is required in the Command Prompt you'll use to compile ROS 2, but it is *not* required when running:

 .. code-block:: console